Sanaebadi97/KotlinInAction/README.md

-Kotlin in Action guidesxperienced Java developers from the language basics of Kotlin all the way through building applications to run on the JVM and Android devices about the technolo
+Kotlin in Action guidesxperienced Java devepers from the language basics of Kotlin all the way through building applications to run on the JVM and Android devices about the technolo
 Developers want to get work don- and the less hassle, the tter.
 Coding with Kotlin means less hassle.
 The Kotlin programming language offers an expressive syntax, a strongntuitive type system,nd great tooling support along with seamless interoperability with existing Java code, libraries, and frameworks.
 Kotlin cabe compiled to Java bytecode, so ycan use it everywhere Java is used, including Android.
 Anwitan effit ciler ana small andard libraryKotlin impos virally no runtime overhead ab